Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 On one outing, the tracker had gone quiet.
 There was no obvious sign that anything was nearby.
 Then a massive splash broke through the stillness.

 Before I could process the sound, a humpback breached so close that even a 10–18mm lens would not have framed the full animal.
 In that instant, the professional part of my brain disappeared.
-The whale rose out of the white wall of fog like something unreal, backed by towering sea cliffs and silence.
+The whale rose out of the white wall of fog like something unreal, backed by sea cliffs and silence.

 Not a single person on the boat lifted a camera.
 We just stood there, stunned by a moment that felt too large to reduce to a memory card.